mikeramage/aoc2024/README.md

 ## Day 20

 Not that bad really which probably means tomorrow will be hell on earth.
 Today was another grid/maze, but not one that needed any kind of complicated traversal.
 Crass brute force was good enough, especially since I unexpectedly ended up pouring more wine down my gullet last night and don't have the wit or energy to do any better.

+## Day 21

+Part 2 took me forever.
+Forever.

+## Day 22

+Easy.
+Next!

+## Day 23

+Next!

+Which means Day 24 is going to be ...

+## Day 24
+... brutal.
+My code is a hellscape of ugly brute-forcery, heuristics and manual gubbins.
+Can't be bothered to make any improvements.
+At least I now know how to add two numbers using logic gates.
+Which is nice.

+## Day 25
+Easy peasy as it should be.
+Still managed to make a meal of it.

+And that's it!
+Till next year, suckas!